Statehuh/PolUVR/README.md

 ## GPU / CUDA Specific Installation Steps

-In theory, installing `PolUVR` with the `[gpu]` extra should suffice.
-However, sometimes PyTorch and ONNX Runtime with CUDA support can be tricky.
-You may need to reinstall these packages directly:
+While installing `PolUVR` with the `[gpu]` extra should suffice, sometimes PyTorch and ONNX Runtime with CUDA support require manual intervention.
+If you encounter issues, follow these steps:

 ```sh
 pip uninstall torch onnxruntime